Aly-ve/Mastodon-share-button/README.md

 Too see an concrete example, please see the `demo/index.html` at the root of this repository.

-And its create all elements itself.
+And it creates all elements by itself.

 ## Be careful
-MSB works fine but don't forget it still on development.
+MSB works fine but don't forget it is still under development.